Deployment: Invicti Platform on-demand

 - Forward all requests, meaning that there are no restrictions (Stop intercepting requests)

 Make your selection.
-In this example, we don't need to modify the restriction, so we can select the first option—restrict request using exact match.
+In this example, there's no need to modify the restriction, so select the first option - restrict request using exact match.

-- The restriction is recorded and shown in the panel on the right.
+- The LSR records the restriction and shows it in the panel on the right.
 You can add as many restrictions as you need.

 - Click Next to proceed to the valid session detection phase.

-- When you have finished recording restrictions, continue with step 3: Detect the user session.
+- When you've finished recording restrictions, continue with step 3: Detect the user session.

 Step 3: Detect the user session